DataDog/hiring-engineers/answers.md

     * **Answer**: A *service* is defined as a group of endpoints, queries, or other jobs and processes which are used to build an application.
 A *resource* on the other hand refers to a particular domain of an application, i.e. an individual web endpoint, database query, or background job.
 In the example above the Flask web application is a service, while the individual API endpoint within the application is a resource.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
-* **Answer**: To display the data from the APM monitoring of the Flask app, a simple timeboard was created called *APM Exercise.*
+* **Answer**: To display the data from the APM monitoring of the Flask app, a simple timeboard was created called *APM Flask Dashboard.*
     * The public link to the dashbaord is provided [here](https://p.datadoghq.com/sb/iefiq4rqfnz5648g-df8a5fc51f36c04bc1f6d53116c7af33).
     * Screenshot: APM01 - APM Flask Dashboard <img src="./images/APM01 - APM Flask Dashboard.PNG?raw=true">